 You’ve heard it over and over again.
-Adults are recommended to sleep for 7-9 hours a night, according to the National Sleep Foundation.
-Arianna Huffington, a co-founder of the Huffington Post, says prioritizing sleep is the only way to be happy and succeed in life.
+Adults are recommended to sleep for 7 to 9 hours a night, according to the National Sleep Foundation.
+Arianna Huffington, co-founder of the Huffington Post, says prioritizing sleep is the only way to be happy and succeed in life.

 Get out of bed

 If you’re constantly tossing and turning, and you start worrying about how you’re hurting your body or how you’ll be exhausted at work tomorrow… you’re not helping yourself sleep.
 Try getting out of bed for a while, and practice some new sleep-inducing habits before giving it another shot.

 If you’re like most modern people, you’re attached to your smart devices nonstop during the day.
 But when the night arrives, it’s time to make an effort and let go of the electronics that keep you engaged, conversational and awake.